-If you have a passion for early childhood education why not become a children’s book writer?
+If you are passionate about early childhood education, why not become a children’s book writer?
 Starting a children’s bookstore is a low-barrier-to-entry business you can start today.

-You can write storybooks or subject textbooks for kids, publish and distribute through the bookshops, your online bookstore, or sell on Amazon and other online bookstores.
+You can write storybooks or subject textbooks for kids, publish and distribute them through the bookshops or your online bookstore, or sell them on Amazon and other online bookstores.

 Here are some real life success stories of starting a children's book writer: